 Register for Trans 101 HERE

 Being first in the family to attend college can present itself as a challenging experience.
 When the lack of support or tools to help navigate the journey is not present, it can be even more challenging.
 This workshop will discuss AU's growing first-generation population, common challenges facing these students, and strategies to support them.

-We have a variety of Peer Led opportunities and other trainings through the center that we can be requested through the form below.
+We have a variety of Peer Led opportunities and other trainings through the center that we can be requested by clicking on the individual activities.
 These activities are approximately 1 - 1.5 hours long, and are good for classrooms, student organizations, and residence halls.

 Understand the basics of where privilege comes from and how it is sustained through this quick introduction to the concept of privilege.

 AU Connects is a new inclusion initiative that provides trained facilitators who can help guide challenging conversations around race and ethnicity.
 The goals of this program are to create greater understanding of ourselves and others; decrease fear of difference; and build a more inclusive campus climate.
 Teams of co-facilitators (graduate students and full-time staff) will design conversational sessions that prioritize the experiences of the participants in a way that promotes listening and learning and leads to a stronger community overall.

 This workshop provides a brief overview of race, what it is, and what it means in U.S. society, along with the complexities of ethnicity.
 Participants will learn about the differences between prejudice, discrimination and racism and explore the common misunderstandings and assumptions people may have about race.

 You can also request a customized training or presentation for your organization, office, or group if you have 10 or more people.
 Please give a minimum of 2 weeks prior to the day you want the training, workshop, or panel.